-Strawberry Jalapeno Mojito
+Spicy Strawberry Mojito

 A spicy twist on a classic mojito recipe, this strawberry jalapeno mojito is the perfect craft cocktail for a warm summer day.

-Two strawberry jalapeno mojitos garnished with mint sprigs
+Strawberry jalapeno mojitos garnished with fresh mint.

 A traditional mojito is made with white rum, mint, lime, simple syrup, and club soda.
 We took the foundation of a true mojito and simply added strawberries and jalapeno to create this sweet and spicy riff on the cocktail!